 Even if you feel like you don’t have much of a portfolio, an established style, or if weaknesses in your technique seem obvious to you, start now.
 Starting is the hardest part, but once you’ve started you can grow momentum that both grows your account and grow your artistic skill through practice.

-Don’t wait to be great, start where you are at with what you’ve got, and let your diligence grow a following and your following grow your skill through practice.
+Don’t wait to be great, start where you are at with what you’ve got: let your consistent posting begging to grow a following and let that following encourage you to grow your skill through practice.

 2. Find what you do uniquely, and pursue doing that thing well.